Academany/FabAcademy-Assessment/project_requirements.md

 ### What does 'original design files' mean?
 > Answer:
 1. That you designed/modified them.
 They are ones that you made or evolved to change they way they worked.
-If you evolved them into something new, acknowledge where they came from and, point out what you did to change them.
+If you evolved them into something new, acknowledge where they came from and, point out what you did to improve them.
 Pay attention to the license that they used, acknowledge it and do not breach it.
 This may affect the licence you can choose for your project.
 This is slightly different than files in the 'orginal editable format', check [General Essentials](general_essentials.md).